ditrit/specimen/README.md

     - nullType

 # A termination can be a scalar or a list of scalars.
 In the case of a list,
-# the current branch will be demultiplied in subbranches, which in effect, this
+# the current branch will be demultiplied in subbranches.
+If you have two of
-# allows to produce test matrixes.
+# these subbranches or more, they produce the effect of a test matrixes or
+# test tensor.
 termination:
   _oneOf:
     - scalar